dwsmiling/getdata-003/README.md

 and explained at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 It takes one parameter string (fname).
-It assumes that the archice has been downloaded and unzipped to the current working directory
+It assumes that the archive has been downloaded and unzipped to the current working directory

 This function will output a dataset fname to the current working directory.

+tidyData.txt represents the output of run_Analysis.R with fname: 'tinyData.txt'